TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 ---
 ## Introduction

+Feature deploys can help teams to validate work in progress, and test pull requests before merging.
+This article will address some things to consider when setting up feature deploys.
+Furthermore, an implementation in use at [NU.nl](https://www.nu.nl) will be described, based on AWS, Kubernetes, Helm and Akamai.

+{{< figure src="/img/feature_deploys_header.jpg" title="Parallel tracks.
+Source: Bing Image Creator" >}}

+In this article:

+{{< toc >}}

+## The use case for feature deploys

 Once teams grow, you might have multiple people working on a single application.
 Ideally one wants to integrate often (the 'continuous' in CI), yet at the same time one usually wants the have the main branch in a deployable state.

 So, how to validate that a pull request results in a deployable application?
 Tests. very much preferably automated tests.